“Hello, it’s sooooo nice to see you again!!! It’s been so long since we last saw each other. I’m so glad you’re here!” said the restaurant owner.

 The thing is the New York Times is relevant.
 It’s one of the few remaining successful stalwarts of old guard media.
 And, sure, some of this success has come through modernization, but a lot of it has been by staying the course with things that truly differentiate in 2024, which is to say by adhering to smart ethical principles and crafting work with high standards.

-Does any of this really matter?
-Because I’ve dropped almost 2000 words here on the topic, you know that I believe it does.
 It just feels like the culture’s changing in a fundamental way, like it’s better to be famous and/or get yours then it is to think about what’s right or best?
-That can’t play out well
+That can’t play out well.

 But like I said, I’m looking for answers.
 There’s a lot of you here, and I’d love to hear what you think?
 Are these standards like anonymity, paying your way, disclosing things you receive or avoiding them all together not that important?
 Should I go to media previews?
 Should I take free meals if it means more content for The Hunger readers?
 Should I do TikTok’s with close-ups of my nostrils as I review a Michelin 3 star place?
 Am I my own worst enemy?
 I genuinely don’t know.
 But maybe someone does?